Police Federation of England and Wales

 Finally, the Prime Minister told Mr Williams that his officers must behave themselves and be respectful to Government representatives at Conference.
 If they don't then the Government will no longer come to the party.

 The Government have made it pretty clear that they are going to continue walking all over the Federation.
-The Federation have played almost all their cards by staging the failed ballot in February and may have to just take it.
+The Federation have played almost all their cards by staging the failed ballot in February and unless they come up with an alternative strategy very quickly, the Federation may have to just take it.
 One avenue that may yet be open to the Federation is Europe.
 European police forces have the right to take industrial action and it may be that a case can be put to Europe that there is no justification for UK police forces having those rights withheld.
 This will take years though.
 I am not sure the Federation will be around to see it implemented.
 Assuming we are still in Europe, of course!